therobertc/basic_dapp_template/README.md

-# dApp template with react and web3
+# dApp template with react hooks and web3